shenwei356/easy_qsub/README.md

 # easy_qsub

-Easily submit PBS job with script template, avoid repeatedly editing PBS scripts.
+Easily submiting PBS job with script template, avoid repeatedly editing PBS scripts.

 Inspired by [qtask](https://github.com/mbreese/qtask), support for multiple input files is added (**See example 2)**.).
 If "{}" appears in a command, it will be replaced